Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: GDMs in Network Optimization

 \subsection{GDMs for Other Network Tasks}

-While GDM has shown strong capabilities as a solution generator in combinatorial optimization and network optimization, its applications are not limited to these areas.
-GDM has also been extended to tackle black-box optimization (BBO) problems commonly found in AI4S scenarios \cite{GDMSurvey2024CoveredBBO}.
-Many BBO problems are leveraging GDM as a solution generator in materials science, molecular design \cite{BBO2023NIPS,BBO2023PMLR,BBO2024ConstrainedSampler}, and topology optimization \cite{AAAIBeatGAN2023TopOptimization,GDM2023TopOptimization,BBO2023NIPS}.
+While GDMs have shown strong capabilities as a solution generator in combinatorial optimization and network optimization, its applications are not limited to these areas.
+GDMs have also been extended to tackle black-box optimization (BBO) problems commonly found in AI4S scenarios \cite{GDMSurvey2024CoveredBBO}.
+Many BBO problems are leveraging GDMs as a solution generator in materials science, molecular design \cite{BBO2023NIPS,BBO2023PMLR,BBO2024ConstrainedSampler}, and topology optimization \cite{AAAIBeatGAN2023TopOptimization,GDM2023TopOptimization,BBO2023NIPS}.
 As shown in Fig. \ref{fig_BBO_SG_comp}, BBO differs significantly from network optimization in both objectives and efficiency requirements.
 Specifically, the objective functions in BBO are unknown and cannot be expressed through explicit mathematical modeling, thus the only available feedback is the function value associated with a candidate solution, obtained through system evaluation.
 Moreover, BBO problems often have extremely large and complex solution spaces, which typically rely on large-scale random sampling of solution–value pairs to train models and use empirically low values to guide the generation process.
-For each distinct parameter configuration, a separate GDM-based generator must be constructed, which makes both training and inference inefficient, far from meeting the stringent efficiency demands of network optimization.
+For each distinct parameter configuration, a separate GDM-based generator must be constructed, which makes both training and inference inefficient and falls short of meeting the stringent efficiency demands of network optimization.

-In addition, GDM continues to demonstrate innovation in conventional data synthesis tasks, particularly in areas such as channel estimation \cite{CDDM2023globecom}, channel denoising \cite{GDMDenoiseSensing2024JSAC}, and time-frequency sequence generation \cite{RF_Diffusion,Privacy2025infocomGDM}.
+In addition, GDMs continue to demonstrate innovation in conventional data synthesis tasks, particularly in areas such as channel estimation \cite{CDDM2023globecom}, channel denoising \cite{GDMDenoiseSensing2024JSAC}, and time-frequency sequence generation \cite{RF_Diffusion,Privacy2025infocomGDM}.